redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ENV PERFORMANCE_TRACKING_LABEL_PREFIX=stocks
 ```
 ### Performance tracking
 Performance tracking is enabled in production environment and tracks by default all of the most important processes during each nde iteration.
-Currently we save perofmance data in AWS cloudwatch, where it can be analysed using convenient chart tool:
+Currently, we save performance data in AWS cloudwatch, where it can be analysed using convenient chart tool:

 ![performance chart](https://github.com/redstone-finance/redstone-node/blob/main/docs/img/performance-chart.png)